 Just like me, she would start to have cravings and then eat a ton of cheese in ridiculous ways!

-But you too may not be eating enough fat through other dietary sources, and you can be craving cheese as a result.
+But you, too, may not be eating enough fat through other dietary sources, and you can be craving cheese.

 Your Body Needs Fat

-Even under optimal conditions, you can see that a healthy human still has 10% body fat or more.
+A healthy human still has 10% body fat or more under optimal conditions.

 You need fat!

-Cheese in particular is very dense and contains high amounts of fat and calories, which helps give your body the energy it needs.
+Cheese is very dense and contains high amounts of fat and calories, which helps give your body the energy it needs.

-Not getting enough fat and not getting enough food to eat are, as I said above, the primary reasons why you crave cheese, and foods like cheese such as ice cream.
+As I said above, not getting enough fat and not getting enough food to eat are the primary reasons why you crave cheese and foods like cheese, such as ice cream.

-Basically you want some healthy sources of fat in your diet.
-Whether that fat comes from cheese, fish, nuts, olive oil … whatever … you need some fat!
+You need healthy sources of fat in your diet, whether that fat comes from cheese, fish, nuts, olive oil, or whatever.

 Why Do I Crave Dairy Products And Eggs?